redwoodjs/redwoodjs-com-archive/cookbook/Supabase_GoTrue_Auth.md

 > Note: Errors may be returned in two fashions:
 >
-> 1. Upon promise fulfillment, within the `error` property of the object returned by a promise (you can handle this via the `then` promise method), or...
+> 1. Upon promise fulfillment, within the `error` property of the object returned by the promise, or...
 >
-> 2. Upon promise rejection, within an error returned by the promise (you can handle this via the `catch` promise method).
+> 2. Upon promise rejection, within an error returned by the promise (you can handle this via the `catch` block).

 Now we can handle a successful submission.
 If we sign up without email validation, then successful sign up also _signs in_ the user.